samudeluca24/comp0035_pbl4/README.md

   records from the right (noc codes).
 - This will only work for rows where the country name matches exactly so you might want to check for NaNs again.
 - Decide how to deal with the NaNs.
 This is a little more tricky as you need to replace a value in one column based on a condition in another.
-There will be more than one way to do this, I'm used [mask](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.mask.html?highlight=mask#pandas.DataFrame.mask) .
+There will be more than one way to do this, I used [mask](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.mask.html?highlight=mask#pandas.DataFrame.mask) .

 ## Challenge

 The solution to this will be covered in the next PBL.
-The functions you will need are covered in the 'How to ... data exploration' guide rather than the 'How to... data preparation' guide, this was a somewhat arbitrary decision as you might consider this to be preparation rather than exploration!

 We still have a further step to carry out before we explore the data, however we will cover this in the next PBL.
 If you want to try it yourself before then the issue is that the start and end date columns are text format and the date doesn't include the year.
 Year is a separate field.
 You need to combine the dd-mmm and the yyyy to create a date for the start and end columns.
 Once you have the two columns as dates, then add a new column called duration and calulate the days between the start and end dates.

+The functions you will need are covered in the 'How to ... data exploration' guide rather than the 'How to... data preparation' guide.
+This was split for teaching activity convenience only, there is no clearly defined split between preparation and exploration activities.

 ## Further practice